About Esther Y. Kang

-I grew up with parents who instilled the importance of two things: understanding historical context of any given situation and building relationships with others based on their qualities as a person (instead of specifically race, class, and gender).
-Their emphasis on these two beliefs meant asking a lot of questions, doing a lot of research, taking a lot of initiative, and picturing myself in circumstances other than my own.
-This spirit of inquiry developed throughout my formative years in the midwest, the south, and the west coast.
+I grew up with parents who instilled the importance of two things: understanding the full context of a given situation and having an empathetic approach to relationships.
+The aforementioned became integral pillars in life encouraging me to ask a lot of questions, take initiative, and imagine myself in circumstances other than my own.
+This spirit developed throughout my formative years in the U.S.—the midwest, the south, and along the west coast.

-Each location fostered a position that appreciates authenticity, curiosity, and empathy.
+Each location fostered a position that deeply values authenticity, curiosity, and integrity.
 All of which inform my work and process.
 I am committed to building social equity, designing inclusive infrastructures, and advocating for the application of intersectional pedagogies.